Alex Belzile: Professional

-On 1 July 2018, Belzile signed a one-year contract with the Laval Rocket.
-He represented the club at the 2019 All-Star Classic on 3 January 2019.
+On July 1, 2018, Belzile signed a one-year contract with the Laval Rocket.
+He represented the club at the 2019 All-Star Classic on January 3, 2019.
 He finished the season with 54 points in 74 games.

-On 25 May 2019, Belzile signed his first National Hockey League (NHL) contract, agreeing to a one-year, two-way contract with the Rocket's affiliate, the Montreal Canadiens.
-On 19 March 2020, the Canadiens signed Belzile to a one-year, two-way contract extension.
+On May 25, 2019, Belzile signed his first National Hockey League (NHL) contract, agreeing to a one-year, two-way contract with the Rocket's affiliate, the Montreal Canadiens.
+On March 19, 2020, the Canadiens signed Belzile to a one-year, two-way contract extension.
 He totalled 14 points in 20 games for the Rocket during the 2019–20 season before the season was cancelled due to the COVID-19 pandemic.

-Continuing with the Rocket with periodic callups to play for the Canadiens, Belzile scored his first NHL goal on February 12, 2023, in a 6–2 victory over the Edmonton Oilers.
+Continuing with the Rocket with periodic call-ups to play for the Canadiens, Belzile scored his first NHL goal on February 12, 2023, in a 6–2 victory over the Edmonton Oilers.
 At age 31, he was the oldest player to score their first career goal for the Canadiens since 35-year-old Herb Gardiner in 1926.
+He played 31 games with the Canadiens during the 2022–23 season, ultimately registering six goals and eight assists, before being injured in an April 1, 2023 game against the Carolina Hurricanes.
+He was the Canadiens' nominee for the Bill Masterton Memorial Trophy for the year, awarded to "the NHL player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey."

+After five seasons within the Canadiens organization, Belzile left as an unrestricted free agent to sign a two-year, $1.55 million contract with the New York Rangers on July 1, 2023.
+Two years later, he would return to Montreal, agreeing to a one-year deal with the team.
+After being placed on waivers for the purpose of AHL reassignment, Belzile was named as an alternate captain of Laval ahead of the 2025–26 season, having previously served as team captain in 2022–23.